stackcrafter07/caesar-encryption/README.md

 # caesar-encryption
 # 🔐 Caesar Cipher

 This program implements a **Caesar cipher**, a simple encryption technique where each letter in the plaintext is shifted by a fixed number of positions down the alphabet.
-It was built as part of the [CS50x](https://cs50.harvard.edu/x/) course by Harvard.
+It was built as part of the CS50x.

 ---